 NO CELL PHONE, PICTURES OR VIDEOS

 Please silence your cell phones.
-No photos or videos are permitted during classes, excpet for our designated photographers.
+No photos or videos are permitted during classes, except for our designated photographers.

 RESPECTING TEACHERS AND OTHER STUDENTS